 It’s just a microphone that uses USB to connect to your computer.
 It offers a small solution that performs all of the digital conversion tasks an audio interface should perform.

 There are numerous justifications for purchasing one.
 It is a more obvious choice because you can buy these in various price levels, from affordable to expensive.
-These can be an easy solution to record in high quality on a tight budget.
+These can be easy to record in high quality on a tight budget.

 Therefore, you ought to consider omitting the USB mic if quality is your primary concern and you intend to remain with it for the long haul, whether that be now or in the future.